United States Amateur Radio Station WB8NUT

 Field Day 1998 from the backyard

 When the weather is nice, I love operating outside on the back patio.
 In 1998 I participated in Field Day using QRP and battery power on the patio.
-If you are interested in seeing pictures of my Field Day '98 (QRP of course!) operation (I can't believe it was that long ago since the last time I operated Field Day), the following pictures are available:
+If you are interested in seeing pictures of my Field Day '98 (QRP of course!) operation (I can't believe it was that long ago since the last time I operated Field Day from the house).
+Here is a picture the XYL took of my patio Field Day Operation.

 Memberships: